Yio Chu Kang MRT station

-Yio Chu Kang MRT station is an above-ground Mass Rapid Transit (MRT) station on the North South line in Ang Mo Kio, Singapore, near the junction of Ang Mo Kio Avenue 6 and Ang Mo Kio Avenue 8.
+Yio Chu Kang MRT station is an above-ground Mass Rapid Transit (MRT) station on the North–South Line in Ang Mo Kio, Singapore, near the junction of Ang Mo Kio Avenue 6 and Ang Mo Kio Avenue 8.

 This station primarily serves students of adjacent educational institutions such as Anderson Serangoon Junior College and Nanyang Polytechnic, as well as the residential and industrial estates in the northern part of Ang Mo Kio.

 The section of tracks between this station and Khatib MRT station is the longest between any two stations on the MRT network.
 Opened on 7 November 1987, Yio Chu Kang station is one of the five stations that collectively make up Singapore's oldest MRT stations.

 History

+Yio Chu Kang station was first included in the early plans of the MRT system to be part of the North–South Line in May 1982.
+Initially meant to be part of Phase II of the system, it was later announced in June 1983 to be an extension of Phase I, which went from Ang Mo Kio to Marina Bay as it would lighten the passenger load coming from Yio Chu Kang for said station, which was projected to be one of the most heavily used stations in the initial system.
+This segment was given priority as it passed through areas that had a higher demand for public transport, such as the densely populated housing estates of Toa Payoh and Ang Mo Kio and the Central Area.
+The line aimed to relieve the traffic congestion on the Thomson–Sembawang road corridor.